StarManTheGamer/poly-newdocs/docs/objects/effects/Sound.md

 ---
+title: Sound
+description: Sounds are objects that can be placed in the world and emit audio.
 icon: polytoria/Sound
 weight: 2
 ---

 # Sound

-Sounds are objects that can be placed in the world and that emit audio.
+Sounds are objects that can be placed in the world and emit audio.

 {{ inherits("DynamicInstance") }}